 You can certainly put fish in your outdoor pond.
 If don’t want the turtle to eat the fish, make sure that the fish are bigger than your turtle.
 If the fish is smaller than your turtle, there is a good chance your turtle will try to eat it.

 Goldfish are a great option if you want the fish to live alongside your turtle.
+You can learn more in my article on can red eared sliders live with goldfish?

 If you need more advice on feeding a turtle in a pond, check out my article on what to feed turtles in a pond.